burlistic/Pixyll/_posts/2015-11-06-perth-code-dojo.md

 categories:
 ---

-Shortly after moving to Perth I decided to set up a local [code dojo](http://www.meetup.com/perth-code-dojo).
+Shortly after moving to Perth I decided to set up a local [Code Dojo](http://www.meetup.com/perth-code-dojo).
 It is a great way to improve as a programmer, learn, share with others and be part of a community (which gives you a warm fuzz feeling).

 Previously I had been a member of the [London Code Dojo](http://www.meetup.com/London-Code-Dojo) and had ran dojos as a way of training TDD and programming practices for clients.
 In this post I will share my experiences in attending code dojos and some tips on how to run your own.